-When mutual funds do well, more people put their assets into the fund.
-When the funds do poorly, more people depart.
+When mutual funds do well, more clients put their assets into the fund.
+When the funds do poorly, more clients depart.
 This is purely emotional behavior, based on almost zero logic, data, or reason.
 And how does this behavior relate to the future performance of the fund?
-What if it turns out funds grow more when investors leave, and grow less after they join in?
+What if it turns out funds grow higher when investors leave and grow less after they join in?

 Are people riding the wave up, or are they jumping in after the storm has passed?

 All the data you find on this topic says the same thing: People do not do what is in their left-brain best interests.
 They buy high and sell low.
 They are driven by emotion, even though all the data pleads and begs them to not do so.
-We like to pretend we’re logical, analytical, objective, and free of bias.
+We like to pretend we’re logical, analytical, objective and free of bias.
 The reality shows something quite different.
-And this is true with more than just money.
+And this is true beyond just money.

 You will very likely not outperform the market, because you are human.
-Your emotions will get in the way – with very rare exception.
+Your emotions will get in the way – with very rare exceptions.

 When you strip it all away, active money management is essentially gambling.
-Some people win; some people lose.
-More pertinent to this discussion – some smart people win; and many smart people lose.
+Some will win, but some will lose for sure.
+More pertinent to this discussion – some smart people win, and many smart people lose.
+Like the expert said,

-Go look at some of the companies Lynch invested in back in the 1980s.
-He didn’t know those companies would grow the way they did.
+Go look at some of the companies back in the 1980s.
+The investor didn’t know those companies would grow the way they did.
 He obviously had an idea they might do well – but isn’t that what every active manager tries to do?
-They do their research, find equities, bonds, or commodities they think are going to grow, and invest money in them.
+Their main principles are to do the research, find equities, bonds, creating outstanding portfolio managers or commodities they think are going to grow, and invest the assets in them.

 The simple fact is, some of them just get luckier.
 Did anyone know back in 1999 that Amazon would become what it has?
 No. No one knew.
-Some people bet on the potential enough to stick with them, and it paid off.
-But how many of those very same people invested in Aereo?
+Some investors bet on the potential enough to stick with them, and it paid off.
+But how many of those very same investors invested in Aereo?

 Who Really Wins When You Try to Outperform the Market

-When you try to outperform the market, what you’re really doing is enriching active money managers, hedge-fund managers, and big investment firms.
+When you try to beat the stock market, what you’re really doing is enriching active money managers, hedge-fund managers, and big investment firms.
 And in most cases, you’re also paying a lot more in taxes and other expenses.
 But that’s a discussion for another day.

-Yale endowment fund manager David Swensen grew Yale’s fund from $1 billion in 1985 to $22.9 billion in 2008, astonishing growth that included 20 consecutive years of sustained increase.
+Yale endowment fund manager David Swensen grew Yale’s capital from $1 billion in 1985 to $22.9 billion in 2008, astonishing growth that included 20 consecutive years of sustained increase.
+Moreover, in 2016, Swensen is noted that he gained $25.4 billion by focusing on the investment.
 He knows a few things, it would seem.

 “There’s an irreconcilable conflict in the mutual fund industry between the profit motive and fiduciary responsibility….The investor is bombarded with staggering amounts of information, staggering amounts of stimuli that are designed to get the investor to buy and sell and trade, to do exactly the wrong thing, to create excessive profits for these intermediaries that aren’t acting in the investor’s best interests.”

 The Motley Fool reports that if you go all the way back to the birth of market data in 1871, there have only been six years where the market produced returns between 8% and 11%.
-Six, out of 146.
+This fact is conducted by the broker in their article, and the data said it is only six, out of 146.